basharatphd/basharatphd.github.io/_pages/students.md

 * Indicate that you want to work with me in your documentation once you have fulfilled the requirements for admission.
 * Before you apply, ***please read*** the information below.

 ## About the Admission Process and Funding Support Schemes

-While I encourage you to apply, note that the admission to our program is subject to both the institute’s admission process, and the departmental selection, where faculty (like me) do not have the final word in admission. * I can only consider your case after you have gone through the admission process and provided that I have relevant funding to support you.*
+While I encourage you to apply, note that the admission to our program is subject to both the institute’s admission process, and the ECSE departmental selection, where faculty (like me) do not have major influence nor the final word in admission. ***I can only consider your case after you have gone through the admission process and provided that I have relevant funding to support you.***

 ### Funding Support for Graduate Studies: